Your patient record

 • If this person has been previously mandated by the patient to exercise patient rights on his behalf, if and for as long as he is unable to do so himself, on presentation of a written mandate.

-• If the patient is de facto unable to exercise his patient rights himself and he has not mandated a representative, or does not act as such, then the rights shall be exercised by the cohabiting spouse or the legally or de facto cohabiting partner upon submission of attestation composition of family.
+• If the patient is de facto unable to exercise his patient rights himself and he has not mandated a representative, or if the representative does not act as such, then the rights shall be exercised by the cohabiting spouse or the legally or de facto cohabiting partner upon submission of an attestation of composition of family.

 • If this person does not wish to do so or is absent, the rights will be exercised, in descending order, by: an adult child, parent, adult brother or sister on presentation of proof of kinship.

-1. If you wish to inspect or obtain a copy of the record, you may also request it directly from the attending physician, if necessary.
+1. If you wish to inspect or obtain a copy of the record, you may also request it directly from the attending doctor, if necessary.

 2. You have access to the medical and nursing data relating to the period mentioned in the application.
 The doctor's personal notes and data relating to third parties are not eligible for inspection or copying.